postatum/aml2html/README.md

 * `indexHeader`: Header to be displayed on the `index.html` page
 * `indexVersion`: Version to be displayed on the `index.html` page
 * `indexDescription`: Description to be displayed on the `index.html` page
+* `indexDownloadLinks`: Path to a JSON file containing links to download vocabularies AML in different formats.
+See sections below for JSON file format description.
+* `downloadLinks`: Path to a JSON file containing links to download dialects AML in different formats.
+See sections below for JSON file format description.

 The following snippet shows a custom configuration stored in the `cfg.js` file: